rdeneau/formation-fsharp/en/fsharp-training-08-module.md

 ### `[<AutoOpen>]`

-Import module at same time as the parent namespace/module → 💡 Handy for "mounting" values/functions at namespace level → ⚠️ Pollutes the current *scope*
+Import module at the same time as the parent namespace/module → 💡 Handy for "mounting" values/functions at namespace level → ⚠️ Pollutes the current *scope*

 ### `[<RequireQualifiedAccess>]`

-Prevents the module import hence any unqualified use of its elements → 💡 Useful for avoiding *shadowing* for common names: `add`, `parse`...
+Prevents the module import hence any unqualified use of its elements → 💡 Useful for avoiding *shadowing* of common names: `add`, `parse`...

 ---